Theory of Bessel Functions of High Rank - I: Fundamental Bessel Functions: -Bessel functions and -Bessel functions

 \subsubsection{On the implied constants of estimates}

-All the implied constants that occur in this section are of exponential dependence on the real parts of indices.
+All the implied constants that occur in this section are of exponential dependence on the real parts of the indices.
 If one considers the $d$-th symmetric lift of a holomorphic Hecke cusp form of weight $k$, the estimates are particularly awful in the $k$ aspect.

 In \S \ref{sec: Recurrence relations and differential equations of the Bessel functions} and \S \ref{sec: Bessel equations}, we shall further explore the theory of Bessel functions from the perspective of differential equations.
-Consequently, if the argument is sufficiently large, then all the estimates in this section can be improved so that the dependence on the index can be completely eliminated.
+As a consequence, we may prove that if the argument is sufficiently large then all the estimates in this section can be improved so that the dependence on the index can be completely eliminated.